yokawasa/envoy-proxy-demos/jaeger-tracing/README.md

 ![](../assets/jaeger-ui.png)

-You'll come up with Jager UI, then search each traces.
-Here are example trace results:
+You'll come up with Jager UI page like above, then search each traces.
+Here are example tracing results in Jaeger UI:

 ![](../assets/jaeger-ui-servide-blue.png)